defold/doc/docs/en/manuals/material.md

 Only the first mesh in a model with multiple meshes can currently be addressed this way.
 Updating a non-instanced per-vertex attribute may also rebuild and upload vertex data proportional to the mesh size, so frequent updates can be expensive for large meshes.

-In cases where that a vertex attribute is either a scalar or a vector type other than a `Vec4` you can still set the data using `go.set`:
+If a vertex attribute is a scalar or a vector type other than `Vec4`, you can still set the data using `go.set()`:

 ```lua
 -- The last two components in the vec4 will not be used!